 For example, the rules for radio buttons state that they are used to select one among a set of options but that the choice of options does not take effect until the user has confirmed the choice by clicking an OK button.
 Unfortunately, I have seen many websites where radio buttons are used as action buttons that have an immediate result when clicked.
 Such wanton deviations from accepted interface standards make the Web harder to use.

 (See also: Non-standard GUI controls were one of the biggest usability problems identified in our usability testing of 46 Web-based applications in Flash.
-For updated info, see our full-day seminar on Application Usability 1: Page-Level Building Blocks for Feature Design).
+For updated info, see our full-day seminar on Application Design for Web and Desktop).

 4. Lack of Biographies